whanley/RDF-tutorial/tutorial-text.md

 ### Step 5: Work with your small database

-To work with the data in this file (for instance using SPARQL), you need an application that will treat it as a database.
+To work with the data in this file (for instance using SPARQL), we'll need an application that will treat it as a database.
 A simple option is [Fuseki](https://jena.apache.org/documentation/serving_data/).
 Download it from [this page](https://jena.apache.org/download/index.cgi) (scroll down to the *Apache Jena Fuseki* heading, and download the `apache-jena-fuseki.2.4.0.zip` file.
 Unzip this file.
 Then, using the command line (in Terminal in Linux or Mac, or in Command Prompt in Windows), use `cd` (Linux/Mac) or `dir` (Windows) to navigate to the Fuseki folder you created.
 Then use the command `./fuseki-server` (Linux/Mac) or `./fuseki-server.bat` (Windows) to start the server.
 Open a web browser and type [`localhost:3030`](localhost:3030) into the address bar, and you are set to go.

-You'll now need to upload your data file into Fuseki.
-Add a new dataset, give it a name that makes sense, then upload data and attach your turtle file.
-(If you've constructed the dataset yourself, you might encounter upload errors if you have made certain syntax errors in typing.
+We'll now need to upload our data file into Fuseki.
+Add a new dataset, give it a name that makes sense, then upload data and attach our turtle file.
+(When you construct a dataset yourself, you might encounter upload errors if you have made certain syntax errors in typing.
 Most often, it's a misplaced semicolon or period that is responsible.)

-Now you're set to interact with the data using the SPARQL query language, which is the subject of [another *Programming Historian* tutorial](http://programminghistorian.org/lessons/graph-databases-and-SPARQL).
-Switch to the query interface and run `SELECT * WHERE {?s ?p ?o}`, the standard SPARQL query that lists all of the information entered.
+Now we're set to interact with the data using the SPARQL query language, which as we've seen is the subject of [another *Programming Historian* tutorial](http://programminghistorian.org/lessons/graph-databases-and-SPARQL).
+Switch to the Fuseki query interface and run `SELECT * WHERE {?s ?p ?o}`, the standard SPARQL query that lists all of the information entered.

-Let's try a more useful query.
+Now let's try a more useful query.
 This query will list the name, cause of death, and date of death in each case where all three were listed.
 ```turtle
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>
 PREFIX dbpedia: <http://dbpedia.org/resource/>